An Injunction Could Mean Quick Action By the Court, But the Standards are High

-An Injunction Could Mean Quick Action By the Court, But the Standards are High.
-You can seek an injunction from a court to short circuit the litigation process because the stakes are too high to wait for an outcome, and your case is so strong you’ll likely win on the merits.
+An Injunction Could Mean Quick Action By the Court, But the Standards are High. circuit the litigation process because the stakes are too high to wait for an outcome, and your case is so strong you’ll likely win on the merits.
 These proceedings are often in the news when someone tries to stop the government from taking action, but they can apply to private parties involved in a contract dispute too.
 You won’t get a money award, but you may get a court order for what you want – an action or preventing an act by the other party.

 Many circumstances can lead to an injunction, but state statute lists these as the top three: